 Fourth, social work departments, including Bellevue Hospital's, received little funding and could not afford the salaries necessary to attract qualified professional staff.
-Out of the total amount of money spent by voluntary and public hospitals in New York City in 1934, \$62,733,106, \$663,163 or 1.1 percent was spent on medical social work departments.
-This figure represented a decrease of 7.4 percent in the voluntary hospitals and a decrease of 27.3 percent for the special hospitals from 1930.
-For the 22 municipal hospitals together, the total amount of money expended on medical social services was \$188,847, which was a decrease of one-tenth of one percent from the total for 1930.26At Bellevue Hospital, two workers in 1920 were withdrawn from the venereal disease service for lack of funds.27 Decades later, funding for social work service was still miniscule.
-During the period 1958-1959, out of an operating budget of \$15,359,026, Bellevue Hospital spent a total of \$203,343, or approximately 1.5 percent of the total budget, on salaries and wages for the fifty employees (social work staff and related titles) in the social service department.28 (When considering these sums, it must be recalled that New York City received little if any federal or state funding to offset the cost the providing health care services for the huge number of indigent patients who could not afford to pay.)
+Out of the total amount of money spent by voluntary and public hospitals in New York City in 1934, which totaled \$62,733,106, 1.1 percent or \$663,163 was spent on medical social work departments citywide.
+Compared to 1930, the 1934 figures represented a decrease of 7.4 percent in the voluntary hospitals and 27.3 percent in the specialty hospitals.
+For the 22 municipal hospitals together, the total amount of money expended on medical social services was \$188,847, which was a decrease of one-tenth of one percent from the total for 1930.26 At Bellevue Hospital, two workers in 1920 were withdrawn from the venereal disease service for lack of funds.27

+Decades later, funding for social work services still had not significantly improved.
+During the period 1958-1959, out of an operating budget of \$15,359,026, Bellevue Hospital spent a total of \$203,343, or approximately 1.5 percent of the total budget, on salaries and wages for the fifty employees (social work staff and related titles) in the social service department.28 (When considering these sums, it must be recalled that at that time New York City received little if any federal or state funding to offset the cost the providing health care services.)
 Fifth, salaries were low.
 During the period 1935-1936, the annual salaries paid to medical social service staff in the municipal hospitals were as follows:

-Headworkers - \$2,600 to \$2,799 Senior caseworkers - \$1,599 to \$1,799 Caseworkers - \$1,400 to \$2,399 Dispensary workers - \$1,400 to \$1,799 Others - \$1,600 to \$1,799.29
+Headworkers - \$2,600 to \$2,799 Senior caseworkers - \$1,599 to \$1,799 Caseworkers - \$1,400 to \$2,399 Dispensary workers - \$1,400 to \$1,799 Others - \$1,600 to \$1,799.2929

-During the same period, out of 202 workers in the voluntary and municipal hospitals, only three workers received salaries of as much as \$3,000.
+During the same period, out of 202 social service staff in the voluntary and municipal hospitals, only three received salaries of as much as \$3,000.
 These salaries, especially for the headworker positions, which called for "serious responsibilities as well as well as for arduous administrative work in intricate professional organizations," were described as "modest compensation."
-The salaries for the other positions were found to be "at the minimum level for professional workers in New York City."
-This was the case at a time when salary standards for other forms of social work were rising steadily.
-Twenty-three years later, salaries for the social service staff at Bellevue were still low.
+The salaries for the other positions were found to be "at the minimum level for professional workers in New York City."30 This salary structure existed at a time when salary standards for other forms of social work were rising steadily.
+By the late 1950s, salary levels for the social service staff at Bellevue had increased, but not significantly.
 For the period 1958 - 1959, the salary ranges were as follows:

-Supervisor (Medical Social Work) - \$6,710 Psychiatric Social Worker - \$4,550 to \$5,990 Medical Social Worker - \$4,550 to \$5,990 Assistant Medical Social Worker - \$4,250 to \$5,33031

-Sixth, the work was difficult and emotionally and physically taxing.
-Social service staff was responsible for huge caseloads and were expected to perform a myriad of tasks that had nothing to do with direct care (see chapter five).
+Supervisor (Medical Social Work) - \$6,710 Psychiatric Social Worker - \$4,550 to \$5,990 Medical Social Worker - \$4,550 to \$5,990 Assistant Medical Social Worker - \$4,250 to \$5,33031 Sixth, the work was difficult and emotionally and physically taxing.
+Social service staff was responsible for huge caseloads and were expected to perform a myriad of tasks that had nothing to do with direct care (re: Chapter Five).